KroniK907/UrTUltimateConfig/README.md

 ## The Big List Of Key Binds

-In the following section I wil list Literally every single key bind.
+In the following section I wil list literally every single key bind.
 This should allow you to test everything out before making changes.

 __1. Movement Key Binds (DEFAULT)__